dojoengine/book/src/README.md

 ## Autonomous Worlds

-> Autonomous worlds represent persistent, permissionless, and decentralized open environments that users can freely interact with and contribute to. - anon
+> "Autonomous worlds represent persistent, permissionless, and decentralized open environments that users can freely interact with and contribute to"

 The precise definition of Autonomous Worlds (AWs) remains somewhat elusive, as it is more of an abstract concept that has yet to be fully crystallized.
 Lattice Labs first introduced the terminology in 2022, but the notion of open worlds operating on the blockchain has been around for a while.
 The abstraction introduced by MUD served as a catalyst for the market to recognize the potential of these worlds.